 A “Bob Ross Paint Along” party is a great theme for events for kids, grown-ups, and even events that blend age groups.
-It’s an easy way to occupy kids 8 and up, and makes a fun (as well as relatively cheap and relatively easy) birthday party theme.
+It’s an easy way to occupy kids age 8 and older, and makes a fun (+ relatively cheap and easy) birthday party theme.
 It’s equally suitable for parties for grown-ups!

-Although less in fashion for adults than for kid’s parties, I’m deeply convinced that everyone loves a themed party! -And introverts, in particular, love a theme that includes something to DO.
-In the circles I move in, my friends tend to be introverted, and I’ve learned to care for them well by including an interactive activity at my parties.
-For my Parks and Rec themed party, I included a competition to see who could collage the best birthday card from a stack of random magazines.
-For my going away party, I brought supplies for making friendship bracelets (for me to wear on the road as reminders of my connections back home).
-A Bob Ross theme works in the same vein- allowing people to socialize as much or as little as they want as they paint, giggle, and snack their way through a shared project.
+Although less in fashion for adults than for kid’s parties, I’m thoroughly convinced that everyone loves a themed party!
+It seems like introverts, in particular, love a theme that includes something to DO.
+Many in my social circle are on the introverted side, and I’ve learned that one way to care for them is to include an interactive activity at my parties.
+For my Parks and Rec themed party, I included a Knope-inspired competition to see who could collage the best birthday card from a stack of random magazines.
+For my going away party, I brought supplies for making friendship bracelets.
+A guided paint party works in the same way – allowing people to socialize as much or as little as they want as they paint, giggle, and snack their way through a shared project.

-After hosting a couple of these Bob Ross paint along’s, here’s my step by step party prep for hosting your own paint-along party.
-If you want to skip over the reading, just read prep, cleanup, and review this Amazon shopping list for supplies.
+After several rounds of hosting Bob Ross paint along parties, here’s my step by step party prep for hosting your own paint-along party.

 1. Pick an episode